ChubV/oop-event-bus/README.md

         await self.marketing.increase_marketing_counter()
 ```

-We have SRP breaks, and a number of side effects unrelated to the business problem.
+There are SRP breaks, and a number of side effects unrelated to the business problem.
 This code is hard to test, it
-couples `SomethingService` with the concrete implementations of logging, mailing and marketing services.
+couples the `SomethingService` with the concrete implementations of logging, mailing and marketing services.

 With `oop-event-bus` you can move all side effects and unrelated code out.
 Also, you will make it possible to extend functionality later without changing the code of this method.